UoA-eResearch/mytardis_ime/docs/instruction/step_by_step_instruction.rst

   .. note::

     This is the UoA test infrastructure.
 Even if you regularly use 2FA, this system is different.
 You likely do not have a test account unless you have previously used IDS or other new software.
-There is no option to register for a test account directly; instead, click "I've forgotten my password" to create your account.
+There is no option to register for a test account directly; instead, click "**I've forgotten my password**" to create your account.

 - **If you have a registered test account:**